-Keep reading to learn more about the purpose of micro-credentials and what they mean for students and higher education institutions alike.
+The emergence of microcredentials as a new form of certification is driven by the skills gap in today’s 21st century workforce.
+Let’s talk about the purpose of micro-credentials and what they mean for students and higher education institutions alike.

 What are micro-credentials?

-You’ve heard about micro-credentials before.
-But it’s worth beginning with a quick explanation of this relatively new concept.
 The National Education Association describes micro-credentials as a “competency-based digital form of certification.”

-Sometimes referred to as “badges,” micro-credentials are hyper-focused and typically comprised of sub-competencies.
+Sometimes referred to as “badges,” microcredentials are hyper-focused and typically comprised of sub-competencies.
 These skills are outlined within a rubric, along with the specific criteria required of each.
 It is earned once a student successfully demonstrates each competency.

 Micro-credentials typically align with soft skills that are valued by employers.
 They recognize an individual’s proficiency in areas like oral communication, initiative or even empathy.
 Once earned, the recipient can add it to their LinkedIn profile and resume as a way to formally recognize their aptitude in that area.